4 Mar 2021

 Being a crucial member of a startup, a software engineer should be able to foresee the processes and results in the short term and long term.
 Instead of pointing out the problems, one should be able to solve the problems and come out with workable solutions.
 Choosing a person with strong analytical and reasoning skills is the key.
 They will have to debug a large codebase or troubleshoot software issues whenever needed.

 Unlike in big companies where everything will be all organized, a startup might mostly run in a 'plan as you go' set up.
 There can be cases where there are no written documents about the processes that can lead to vague understandings.
 A new urgent task might turn up out of nowhere just after a meeting with CTO.
-In some cases, the tasks might change without any notice because a project is screwed up, they lost an investment or maybe the startup might be moving in an all new direction.
+In some cases, the tasks might change without any notice because a project is screwed up, they lost investment or maybe the startup might be moving in an all-new direction.

 In a big company, there will be a training team or mentor to help you out in whatever you do or give suggestions to improve on the go.
-However, a startup company asks you to invest more on self-belief as you will have to handle everything on your own.
+However, a startup company asks you to invest more in self-belief as you will have to handle everything on your own.
 Unlike being excellent in a single technology in a big firm, you will have to work on diverse technologies, sometimes without any notice.
-Oftentimes, there won't be anyone more knowledgeable than you in the firm to get crucial advice from, which means that you have the opportunity to make decisions single handedly... which can turn the company up or down.
+Oftentimes, there won't be anyone more knowledgeable than you in the firm to get crucial advice from, which means that you have the opportunity to make decisions single-handedly, which can turn the company up or down.

 Even when this might turn into a nightmare during tight situations, this will enable you to manage every single task by yourself.
 This will boost your confidence to the next level and lay a foundation for fast career growth.

 Having said all this, there are some key duties or skills expected out of a software engineer.
 Whether a startup or an established company, they will look out for the following skills and proficiency or list them out in the job description: